cclow/codeyoucanuse/_posts/2017-01-31-testing-components.md

 ### The Right Way

-To test Angular 2+ Components correctly, we should consider the component as a black box during testing.
+To test Angular 2+ Components correctly, we should treat the component as a black box during testing.

 In other words, our tests must be written without knowledge or assumption of the component's internal implementation details.